 RAs train in all steps of the research process.
 New RAs learn the basics of human subjects protection, run participants through lab studies, and enter and manage data.
 As RAs continue to develop their knowledge and skills, they begin training to conduct structured clinical interviews, conceptualize and design independent projects, write and submit IRB applications, lead smaller teams on small projects, and analyze data and prepare conference presentations.
 Advanced, highly motivated students also have the opportunity to participate in manuscript and grant writing.
 All RAs are expected to help other lab members with projects and training.

 We also spend some lab time on professional development topics, including preparation for graduate school applications.
 One of Dr. Weierich's goals for training is to build a strong pipeline of highly qualified applicants from the CAP Lab into doctoral training in neuroscience and clinical science (including the doctoral portion of MD/PhD programs).
-Although the lab is relatively new, we already have a strong track record of lab alumni entering doctoral training.
+We have a very strong track record of lab alumni entering doctoral training.

 Please note that we do NOT provide clinical training.
 In our lab we take a quite rigorous multi-method approach to answering research questions about both normative and clinically-relevant states and disorders.
 Although some of our questions are clinical in nature (e.g., mechanisms underlying symptom episodes in PTSD), and we conduct the research versions of clinical interviews, we are mainly interested in uncovering the neurobiological and behavioral mechanisms underlying a range of affective responses.
 We are NOT a clinic, and we do not provide treatment nor training in the conduct of treatment.
 Hunter students who are interested in volunteer experiences with clinical populations should contact the Hunter Office of Career Services, who maintain a list of such opportunities.